The Chromatic Symmetric Function for Unicyclic Graphs: Introduction

 Many key structural properties of a graph can be recovered from $\mathbf{X}_G$ by examining its coefficients when expanded with respect to various bases of symmetric functions.
 For example, expanding $\mathbf{X}_G$ in the power sum symmetric function basis reveals structural properties such as the number of vertices, edges, girth and number of connected components \cite{martin2007distinguishingtreeschromaticsymmetric}, the degree sequence and number of leaves for trees \cite{martin2007distinguishingtreeschromaticsymmetric}, and the number of triangles in $G$ \cite{ORELLANA20141}.
 In particular, $\mathbf{X}_G$ can tell us whether $G$ is a connected unicyclic graph~\cite{martin2007distinguishingtreeschromaticsymmetric}.
 Recently, the chromatic symmetric function has been studied~\cite{AMOZ23,gonzalez2024chromatic} in terms of the \textit{star-basis}, $\{\mathfrak{st}_{\lambda} \mid \lambda \vdash n\}$, where $\lambda \vdash n$ means $\lambda$ is an integer partition of $n$.

-In the case that $G$ is a tree, the authors of \cite{gonzalez2024chromatic} investigate the expansion $\textbf{X}_G$ in the star-basis, $\textbf{X}_G= \sum_{\lambda \vdash n} c_\lambda \mathfrak{st}_{\lambda} $.
+In the case that $G$ is a tree, the authors of \cite{gonzalez2024chromatic, GOT2} investigate the expansion $\textbf{X}_G$ in the star-basis, $\textbf{X}_G= \sum_{\lambda \vdash n} c_\lambda \mathfrak{st}_{\lambda} $.
 They focus on the \textit{leading partition} $\lead$ of $\mathbf{X}_G$, defined as the smallest partition in lexicographic order appearing in $\mathbf{X}_G$ with non-zero coefficient.
 The authors additionally provided formulas for the leading coefficient $c_\lead$, which encodes the degrees of the ``deep" vertices in $G$, and for the hook coefficients which determine the number of non-leaf (``internal") edges.

 In this paper, we analyze the chromatic symmetric function of connected unicyclic graphs in the star-basis.
 We determine some structural features of these graphs from specific coefficients in their star-basis expansion.
 Our first main result, \Cref{thm:hook_coeff_general}, provides an explicit formula for the coefficients $c_\lambda$ in the star-basis expansion when $\lambda$ is a hook partition.
 As an immediate application, we show in \Cref{cor:cyc size from coeff} that the size of the cycle in any unicyclic graph can be directly determined from the coefficient $c_{(n)}$.
-We also give a formula in \Cref{sec.general.graphs} for the coefficient $c_{(n)}$ for bicyclic graphs.
 Next, in \Cref{thm:leading}, we determine the leading partition $\lead$ for unicyclic graphs.
 Using $\lead$, we show in \Cref{cor.num.leaves} how to compute the number of leaves in the graph.
 We also give formulas for the leading coefficient $c_\lead$ for any unicyclic graph.

 With our results on the hook coefficients, leading partition, and the leading coefficient, we distinguish several classes of unicyclic graphs based on their CSF.
 In \Cref{cor:cyc size hooks}, we show that unicyclic graphs with different cycle sizes must have differing CSFs.
 Finally, in \Cref{prop: cuttefish_distinguished} we prove that \textit{cuttlefish} graphs, which are a certain subclass of \textit{squids}, are distinguished from among all connected unicyclic graphs.